-When you deploy your Web application on multiple servers, you can use load balancing to distribute requests so that they are handled by different Web servers.
-This helps to maximize response times, resource utilization, and throughput.
-Figure 4 shows this scenario.
+When you deploy your application on multiple servers, you can use load balancing to distribute RIA client requests to different servers.
+This improves response times, increases resource utilization, and maximizes throughput.
+Ensure that you use a crossdomain.xml file so that clients can access other domains where required.
+Figure 3 shows a load-balanced scenario.

-Figure 4 - Load balancing a Web application.
+Figure 3 - Load balancing a RIA deployment.

-Consider the following guidelines when designing your Web application to use load balancing:
+Consider the following guidelines when designing your application to use load balancing:

-- Avoid server affinity when designing scalable Web applications.
+- Avoid server affinity.
 Server affinity occurs when all requests from a particular client must be handled by the same server.
-It usually occurs when you use locally updatable caches, or in-process or local session state stores. - Consider designing stateless components for your Web application; for example, a Web front end that has no in-process state and no stateful business components. - Consider using Windows Network Load Balancing (NLB) as a software solution to implement redirection of requests to the servers in an application farm.
+It is most often introduced by using locally updatable caches or in-process or local session state stores. - Consider storing all state on the client and designing stateless business components. - Consider using network load balancing software to implement redirection of requests to the servers in an application farm.